Check out an episode

 Guests

 Keeping true to the DNA of the podcast, every guest was chosen because of their deep connection to and affinity for the London Underground.
-Guests included presenter, writer and performer Amy Lame; who is London’s Night Zsar, designer Wayne Hemingway (right); who designed the Tube worker’s uniforms, and Luke Agbaimoni AKA Tube Mapper Luke; who documents life on the Tube through photography.
+Guests included presenter, writer and performer Amy Lame; who is London’s Night Zsar to designer Wayne Hemingway who designed the Tube worker’s uniforms.
+In series two to tell the story of the naming of the Lionness Line, Tim took the Overground to visit Wembley and also meet the England football heroes Leah Williamson and Chloe Kelly (left).

 And, after discovering that presenter Rylan is a huge train buff, even building a replica Tube station in his garden (complete with a London bus) TfL had to invite him onto the podcast.
-We took Rylan on his first Tube journey in 11 years (he’s way too famous these days), complete with an exclusive ride in a tube cab down the Central Line
+In series one we took Rylan on his first Tube journey in 11 years (he’s way too famous these days), complete with an exclusive ride in a tube cab down the Central Line

 An instant hit